 The River Annas is formed on the eastern edge of Bootle Village as the Kinmont Beck and Crookley Beck drain the southwestern fells of the Lake District.
 The River Annas then flows southwest towards Annaside before it is diverted northwestwards to flow parallel to the Irish Sea coast for 2km before it enters the sea at Selker.

-Find out more about the Ellen catchment on our Catchment mapping portal.
+Find out more about the Wild Rivers catchment on our Catchment mapping portal.

 |Wastwater.
 Credit: Val Corbett|